 15-day trial

-Restorative sleep
+Restorative Sleep

-Sleeping provides us with a general state of well-being with positive effects on our memory and concentration ability, as well as strengthening the immune system and reducing blood pressure or inflammation, not to mention that we will also feel more energetic and in a better mood.
+Sleeping provides us with a general state of well-being with positive effects on our memory and concentration capacity, as well as strengthening the immune system and reducing blood pressure or inflammation, not to mention that we will also feel more energetic and in a better mood.

-Our sleep patterns, often broken by the frantic pace of our lives or due to many worries on our minds, can lead to a state of stress that becomes chronic with terrible consequences for both body and mind.
+Our sleep patterns, often broken by the hectic pace of our lives or due to many worries on our minds, can lead to a state of stress that becomes chronic with terrible consequences for both body and mind.

 1. Heart diseases